sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Themes/_index.md

 You can double-check this yourself by placing the cursor at a particular location, and choosing "Commands > Bundle Development > Show Scope".
 You will see each of the pieces of text above has "source.css" and the specific scope in question applied.

-How does this relate to theming?
 If you open up Preferences > Aptana > Themes, you will see a list of scopes.
-When applying colors, it will choose the scope closest in match to the one above by following a prefix match, i.e. "punctuation.section.blah.blah" matches "punctuation.section" for which a color is defined.
+When applying colors, it will choose the scope closest in match to the one above by following a prefix match, for example, "punctuation.section.blah.blah" matches "punctuation.section" for which a color is defined.

 Many of the scopes defined in themes are relatively general across languages.
 You can add scopes if you like to specifically modify things to your taste.
 Some examples: